Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Bridges & ViaductsMan-Made FeaturesRailroads & StreetcarsRoads & Vehicles.
 A significant historical year for this entry is 1913.

 Location.
 45° 35.378′ N, 122° 4.516′ W. Marker is near Cascade Locks, Oregon, in Multnomah County.
-Marker is on Historic Columbia River Highway (U.S. 30) 1.8 miles west of Interstate 84, on the left when traveling west.
+It is on Historic Columbia River Highway (U.S. 30) 1.8 miles west of Interstate 84, on the left when traveling west.
 Marker is located near the west portal of the subject tunnel, along the Oneonta Gorge Trail, at the east end of the Oneonta Gorge Creek Bridge.
 Touch for map.
 Marker is in this post office area: Cascade Locks OR 97014, United States of America.
 Touch for directions.

 Related markers.
-Click here
+Click here for a

 Oneonta Tunnel Marker (<i>tall view; west tunnel portal in background</i>) image.
 Click for full size.

-Photographed By Cosmos Mariner, July 13, 2015
+Photographed by Cosmos Mariner, July 13, 2015

 2. Oneonta Tunnel Marker (tall view; west tunnel portal in background)

-for a list of markers that are related to this marker.
+list of markers that are related to this marker.

 Also see . . .